percona/percona-postgresql-operator/source/scaling.rst

    $ kubectl scale --replicas=5 pgo/cluster1

-In this example we have changed the size of the PostgreSQL Cluster to ``5`` replica instances.
+In this example we have changed the number of PostgreSQL Replicas to ``5`` instances.